AY2526S1-CS2103T-F15b-1/tp/docs/UserGuide.md

 1. **Multiple screens:** Moving the app to a secondary screen and later using only one may cause the GUI to open off-screen.

    **Fix:** Delete `preferences.json` before running again.

 2. **Help window minimized:** If minimized, subsequent `help` commands will not open a new window.

    **Fix:** Restore the minimized window manually.

+3. **Claim's commands not reflected immediately:** After adding/editing/deleting a claim, the claim list may not update until another command is run.

+   **Fix:** Run any command (e.g., view -c_id CLIENT_ID) to refresh the display.

 --------------------------------------------------------------------------------------------------------------------